-Care should be focused on assessing the situation, initiating routine patient care and preparing for or providing patient transport.
+EMR, BLS, ILS & ALS Care should be focused on assessing the situation, initiating routine patient care and preparing for or providing patient transport.
 Special attention should be given to the privacy of the mother and concerns of immediate family members should be addressed.

 - 1. Render initial care in accordance with the Routine Patient Care Protocol. - 2.
-Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a) If no obvious respiratory distress is noted, apply a pulse ox.
-If ≥ 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If ≤94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to >94%. - 3.
-Obtain a history on the patient including: - a) Gravida (# of pregnancies) and Para (# of live births) - b) Expected delivery date - c) Length of previous labor and if complications of previous pregnancies - d) Onset of contractions - e) Prenatal care (if any) - 4.
+Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a) If no obvious respiratory distress, apply pulse ox.
+If \geq 94% and no signs/symptoms of respiratory distress, no Oxygen is required.
+If \leq 89% apply nasal cannula at 2-6 LPM.
+If unable to increase > 94% move to 15 LPM via NRM. - 3.
+Obtain a history on the patient including: - a) Gravida (# of pregnancies) and PARA (# of live births) - b) Expected delivery date - c) Length of previous labor and if complications of previous pregnancies - d) Onset of contractions - e) Prenatal care (if any) - 4.
 Allow the expectant mother to remain in a position that is most comfortable. - a) If patient is supine, one provider should be dedicated to provide manual left uterine displacement, moving uterus to patients left side. - 5.
 If delivery is not imminent, transport the patient on her left side. - 6.
 Determine if there is adequate time to transport: - a) Assess the nature, extent and time of contractions. - b) Assess the patient for high-risk factors. - c) Assess the status of the membranes and any discharge. - d) Assess for pushing with contractions. - e) Take into consideration the length of previous labor. - 7.
-If delivery is imminent: - a) Consider requesting additional ambulance. - b) DO NOT ATTEMPT TO RESTRAIN OR DELAY DELIVERY - c) Position the mother supine on a flat surface if possible. - d) Use full PPE gloves, gown & goggles.
+If delivery is imminent: - a) Consider requesting additional ambulance - b) DO NOT ATTEMPT TO RESTRAIN OR DELAY DELIVERY - c) Position the mother supine on a flat surface if possible. - d) Use full PPE gloves, gown & goggles. - 8.
+(ILS & ALS) IV Fluid Therapy: IVF 500mL fluid bolus's to maintain a systolic BP of at least 100mmHg. - a) IV placement should be higher than the level of the diaphragm for medication administration - b) While not a preferred location, if IO access is required, proximal humerus should be utilized (trauma, arrest, and/or hemorrhage situations) - 9.
+Prepare for delivery: